billstclair/elm-id-search/README.md

 You can use it to index identifying strings for any record type.
 For example, you could index `User` records by their userid to offer completions while typing "@foo" for a Twitter interface.

+There's a live example, showing completion of lists of popular boy and girl baby names at https://billstclair.github.io/elm-id-search

 An `elm repl` example:

 ```